 Note: with the exception of ECON 2002.01, core courses cannot overlap with your major or minor.
 Each course requires a grade of “C-” or better, and a minimum 2.0 grade point average in the core course work and the track is required.

 - BUSMHR 3200

 - ECON 2002.01

-- Completion of an approved internship (may be for credit, non-credit, or documented equivalent experience).
+- Documented completion of at least 100 hours of an approved internship (may be for credit, non-credit, or equivalent experience).